Botswana: Science and technology

 In 2015, Botswana planned to use science and technology to diversify its economy and thereby reduce its dependence on diamond mining.
 Botswana published its updated National Policy on Research, Science and Technology in 2011, within a UNESCO project sponsored by the Spanish Agency for International Cooperation and Development (AECID).
 This policy was formulated in strategic documents that include Botswana's Tenth National Development Plan for 2016 and Vision 2016.
 The National Policy on Research, Science, Technology and Innovation (2011) sets the target of raising gross domestic expenditure on research and development (R&D) from 0.26% of GDP in 2012 to over 2% of GDP by 2016.
 This target can only be reached within the specified time frame by raising public spending on R&D. Botswana counts one of the highest researcher densities in sub-Saharan Africa: 344 per million inhabitants (in head counts), compared to an average of 91 per million inhabitants for the subcontinent in 2013.
 Botswana was ranked 87th in the Global Innovation Index in 2025.

-Deaftronics

-In 2009, Botswana-based company Deaftronics launched a solar-powered hearing aid after six years of prototype development.
-Since then, Deaftronics has sold over 10,000 of the hearing aids.
-Priced at $200 per unit, each hearing aid includes four rechargeable batteries (lasting up to three years) and a solar charger for them.
-The product is inexpensive compared to many similar devices, which can start at around $600.